timescale/docs.timescale.com-content/getting-started/scaling-out.md

 >when executing `create_distributed_hypertable` and the distributed
 >hypertable will not be created.

+This creates a multi-dimensional distributed hypertable partitioned along `time` and `location`.
 You can now insert data into the distributed hypertable and it will automatically be partitioned on the available data nodes by using the provided space partition.
 You